mlfpm/deepof/docs/source/index.rst

       table_path="/path/to/tables", # Path to DLC output
-      project_name="my_deepof_project", # Name of the current project exp_conditions={exp_ID: exp_condition} # Dictionary containing one or more experimental conditions per provided video )
+      project_name="my_deepof_project", # Name of the current project exp_conditions={exp_ID: exp_condition} # Dictionary containing one or more experimental conditions per provided video bodypart_graph="deepof_14" # Labelling scheme to use.
+See the last tutorial for details )

 This command will create a ```deepof.data.Project``` object storing all the necessary information to start.
 There are